commercelayer/contentful-gatsby-demo/README.md

 `
 ```

-Run the following command for showing our Contentful data:
+Run the following command for showing our application:

 ```bash
 $ gatsby develop